VibrasticLab/ehealth-iot/reports/rpi_setup.md

 ## Pre-Requisites

-These instructions done in ArchLinux in my laptops (except otherwise stated).
+These instructions done in ArchLinux in laptops (except otherwise stated).

 You can also use Manjaro or even Ubuntu/LinuxMint, but not Windows.